KrishnaSaxena108/MemeApp-By-AIA/Readme.md

 # Meme Submission DApp

 This decentralized application (DApp) allows users to submit and vote on memes.
-Built with Solidity for the smart contract backend and HTML, CSS, and JavaScript for the frontend, this DApp connects to the blockchain using MetaMask and ethers.js.
+Built with Solidity for the smart contract backend and HTML, CSS, and JavaScript for the frontend, this DApp connects to the blockchain using MetaMask.

 ## Features